List of A Song of Ice and Fire characters: Jon Snow

 Jon Snow was raised as Ned Stark's illegitimate son and serves as the POV character in 42 chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Dance with Dragons.
-He shares the Stark family values of honour, and tries to stay morally correct and honest, even when forced to act otherwise.
+He shares the Stark family values of honor and strives to remain morally upright and honest, even when forced to act otherwise.
+He is roughly the same age as Robb and was close with Robb, Bran, and Arya, with his strongest bond seeming to be with Arya, who openly regarded him as her brother.
+Jon's mother remains unknown, and the mystery of who his mother is has generated significant debate and theorizing within the fandom, with the prevailing theory being that he is the son of Rhaegar Targaryen and Lyanna Stark, thus making him the true heir to the Iron Throne.
+This theory, while established for his television counterpart, has not been confirmed in the novels, leaving his mother unresolved in the series.
+In A Dance with Dragons, Jon is slain by members of the Night's Watch, much like his television counterpart.
+Unlike his television counterpart, however, the Jon of the novels currently remains dead, with his ultimate fate unknown.

 Benjen Stark

-Benjen Stark is Ned Stark's younger brother and a First Ranger in the Night's Watch.
+Benjen Stark is Ned Stark's younger brother and a First Ranger of the Night's Watch.
 He appears briefly at the start of A Game of Thrones, first in Winterfell and then later on the Wall at Castle Black, where he travels with his bastard nephew Jon Snow.
 Benjen is sent on a mission into the lands beyond the Wall to search for a missing ranging party, but he and his men also disappear.
 The bodies of two of his men are later found and brought back to Castle Black; they reanimate as undead wights and kill several men before they are destroyed, but no trace of Benjen has yet been found.